danielferrerflyrlabs/FlyrTechnicalTest/README.md

 ## 📋 Challenge Overview

-This is a **3-5 hour technical assessment** with two main components:
+This is a **3-5 hour technical assessment** with two main components.

+**💡 IMPORTANT:** We care more about **how you think** about the problem and your solution design than the implementation itself.
+We want to see your analytical process, how you evaluate trade-offs, and how you communicate your design decisions.

 ### Part 1: Technical Analysis (3-4 hours)
 Complete the `TECHNICAL_ANALYSIS.md` document with your in-depth analysis of the race condition problem and proposed solutions.